EarthScope/rover/docs/commands_legacy.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | dev                 | False                | Development mode (show exceptions)? |

-In addition, options relevant to the processing pipeline (see `rover retrieve` , or the individual commands for download, ingest and index) apply.
+In addition, parameters relevant to the processing pipeline (see `rover retrieve`, or the individual commands for download, ingest and index) will apply.

+Logging for individual processes in the pipeline will automatically be configured with `--unique-logs --log-verbosity 3`.
+For most worker tasks, that will give empty logs (no warnings or errors), which will be automatically deleted (see `rover download`).
+To preserve logs, and to use the provided verbosity level, start the daemon with `--dev`,

+When the daemon is running status should be visible at http://localhost:8000 (by default).
+When a subscription is processed an email can be sent to the user (if `--email` is used).

+#### Errors, Retries and Consistency

+Similar to `rover retrieve`, `subscribe` will repeat until no errors occur and no more data is downloaded or its configurable limit of download attempts returning 0 bytes of data, set by `download-retries`, is reached.
+Upon apparent process completion an additional retrieval is made, which should result in no data being downloaded.
+If data are downloaded during the additional retrieval phase then the data availability and web services servers are inconsistent.

+Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.

 ##### Examples

-    rover start -f roverrc
+    rover start -f /path/to/rover.config

 will start the daemon using the given configuration file.